Klimatbyran/garbo/CODE_OF_CONDUCT.md

 Klimatkollen exists to provide citizens with insight and answers to three questions:

 1. How are the climate emissions progressing?
-2. What will happen if they continue as they are today?
+2. What is the forecast if emissions continue as today?
-3. How should it go according to the Paris Agreement?
+3. How should emissions be reduced to meet the Paris Agreement?

 From 2024–2026, we have support from Google.org to develop AI and show how companies' emissions are progressing.